 The Great Barrier Reef

-Telling the Great Barrier Reef means aligning coral reefs forming a long chain decorated with white atolls standing out against a turquoise background.
-Underwater, they offer a magical spectacle where fish and multicoloured corals undulate according to the currents.
-Some surround themselves with small islands of white coral with lush vegetation where tropical birds nest.
+The Great Barrier Reef is a long chain of coral reefs with white atolls standing out against a turquoise background.
+Underwater, they offer a fairy-tale spectacle where fish and colourful corals undulate with the currents.
+Some are surrounded by small islands of white coral with lush vegetation where tropical birds nest.
 The Great Barrier Reef is the largest coral reef and the largest World Heritage Site.
-It stretches 2,500 km long and 2 km wide, from the tip of Cape York to northern Bundaberg.
+It stretches 2,500 km long and 2 km wide, from the tip of Cape York to north of Bundaberg.
 It can be divided into different sectors.
-The south, composed of islets and coral reefs scattered up to 300 km off the coast.
-To the north, the depth decreases, the core of the barrier thickens and the reef approaches the coast.
-In short, an invaluable nature reserve.
+The south, made up of islets and coral banks scattered up to 300 km off the coast.
+Towards the north, the depth decreases, the heart of the reef thickens and the reef moves closer to the coast.
+In short, a priceless nature reserve.

 The Whitsunday hosts more than 70 mainland islands between Mackay and Airlie Beach.
 The remains of a mountain chain were isolated from the continent when sea level increased at the end of the ice period.
 Today is the largest island group on the coast of Australia, one of Queensland's major tourist attractions.
 They are mostly uninhabited and without freshwater.
 The Grande Barrier is about 60 km away, and Hook Reef is its closest part.
 The Whitsunday offers an idyllic holiday environment.
 Browse the crystalline waters between the deserted islands or relax in the sun on the forest-lined beaches.
 Practice sailing, scuba diving, snorkeling, sea kayaking, etc.